XIth NLS

 constitutes an ordinary lifestyle, what becomes of what we call psychosis?
 The

 called the programme of civilisation.
-From the 20
+From the 20th to the 21st

 century, we have passed from the era of discourses that knot the social bond to